box/box-typescript-sdk-gen/docs/legalHoldPolicyAssignments.md

 - legalHoldPolicyAssignmentId `string`
   - The ID of the legal hold policy assignment Example: "753465"
-- queryParams `GetLegalHoldPolicyAssignmentFileOnHoldQueryParamsArg`
+- queryParams `GetLegalHoldPolicyAssignmentFileOnHoldQueryParams`
   - Query parameters of getLegalHoldPolicyAssignmentFileOnHold method
-- headers `GetLegalHoldPolicyAssignmentFileOnHoldHeadersArg`
+- headers `GetLegalHoldPolicyAssignmentFileOnHoldHeaders`
   - Headers of getLegalHoldPolicyAssignmentFileOnHold method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.